About this day

 About Karen Page

 Karen Page is a professor of Mathematical Biology at UCL.
 She works with experimental biologists to try to understand embryonic development and the dynamics of evolution.

 Getting Things Done Kevin Buzzard, Imperial College London

-For some tasks, it’s good to have a system — a routine, a method or an algorithm for getting the job done.
-For example, if you want to make a cake, you might follow a recipe.
-Well, it turns out that the most important unsolved problem in theoretical computer science (the “P=NP problem”) is a simple question about how fast you can get certain systems to work.
-I’ll explain it in this talk!
+The most important unsolved problem in theoretical computer science (the “P=NP problem”) is a simple question about how fast you can get certain systems to work.
+Kevin will explain all.